alepekhin/vim_as_ide/README.md

 # vim_as_ide

-Vim with `YCM` plugin as IDE replacement
+Vim with LSP client plugin as IDE replacement

 Using Vim as IDE set us free from learning key shortcuts for every IDE and gives us the possibility to work with any language in the same environment